pelendage/mcp-server-demo/README.md

 Please note that both variables should be provided in both `deploy` and `run` commands.
 The `schema_full_name` variable is used to determine the schema to use for the server, while the `genie_space_ids` variable is used to determine which Genie spaces to use.

+### Connecting to the UC MCP server deployed on Databricks Apps

 After the app is deployed, you can connect to it using the `Streamable HTTP` transport in your MCP client, such as Claude Desktop or MCP inspector.
-To do this, you need to set the transport URL to the URL of your app, which should look like this:
+To do this, you need to set the target URL to the URL of your app + `/api/mcp/` postfix.
+Full URL example:
 ```
 https://your-app-url.usually.ends.with.databricksapps.com/api/mcp/
 ```

-Please note that the URL should end with `/api/mcp/` (including the trailing slash), as this is required for the server to work correctly.
+**Please note that the URL should end with `/api/mcp/` (including the trailing slash), as this is required for the server to work correctly.**
 To connect to the app, you also need to set the `Authorization` header to `Bearer <your_token>`, where `<your_token>` is the token you can get by running the following command:

 ```bash